commonsharp/SurvivalProject-Server/README.md

 - [ ] Add foreign keys in the database.
 - [ ] Lose code/cash/coins when you make a purchase.
 - [ ] Unpack b6oy's sp2.exe and get rid of the badboys.
-- [x] Change the tutorial item class to net.objects.Item.
-- [x] Get a list of all the request messages.
-- [x] Add timed events (such as a random element flying around).
 - [ ] Change every game over message to a round over message.
 - [ ] Premium cards are only working when you buy them in the cards shop (will be changed once trades/user shops are completely implemented).
 - [ ] Lose premium days when a day passes.